neurodroid/stimfit/README.md

 |./src/stimfit/py | stf module that gets imported into the embedded Python shell |

 libstfio is a private library that won't be installed system-wide.
 You may therefore end up with two copies of libstfio.so: One in the private stimfit library directory (/usr/lib/stimfit/ or similar), the other one in the Python site packages path for pystfio. libstfio may turn into a system-wide library in the future.

+The historical [`setup.py.in`](setup.py.in) is retained only as legacy reference material and is not the supported packaging entry point for current releases.

 ## Build system migration status